uriel1998/ytcs/README.md

 time based view, it will compare to a watched file, and update it if you've watched and videos.

-Keep in mind that since it's powered by `rofi`, you can search among the titles in any of these views.
+Keep in mind that since it's powered by `rofi` or `fzf`, you can search among the titles in any of these views.

 ```